 2. Forge good relationships with professors

 - When you write them an email, write formally.
-Start with ”Dear Professor X.” Sign with a proper closing such as “Best,” “Regards,” or “Sincerely.”
+Start with, ”Dear Professor X.” Sign with a proper closing such as “Best,” “Regards,” or “Sincerely.”
 You’ll be noticed for your good manners and professionalism.

 3. Be proactive about asking for help

-- You might not always know the answer but there is guaranteed to be an advisor, counsellor, tutor, or mentor who can answer it for you, so take advantage of the many college staff.
+- You might not always know the answer but there is guaranteed to be an advisor, counselor, tutor, or mentor who can answer it for you, so take advantage of the many college staff.

 4. Expand your horizons